olefirenko/vue-google-autocomplete/README.md

 Type: `String`
 Default: null

 Option to restrict the autocomplete search to a particular country.
-Countries must be passed as as a two-character, ISO 3166-1 Alpha-2 compatible country code (i.e. "br", "sg", "fr").
+Countries must be passed as a two-character, ISO 3166-1 Alpha-2 compatible country code (i.e. "br", "sg", "fr").

 #### enable-geolocation